KyleKing/recipes/docs/meals/cauliflower_lime_burrito_bowl.md

     - Quick release
     - Add juice of 1 lime per cup of rice and fluff
 - Add the beans and corn to the pan
-- Once cool enough, chop the cauliflower into bite size pieces and add to the pan
+- Once cool enough, remove the remaining leaves, chop the cauliflower into bite size pieces, and add to the pan
     - Coat with remaining spices
 - Serve in bowls with diced toppings